libbyshoop/database-book/_sources/14OuterJoin/01OuterJoin.rst

 .. activecode:: creature_ach_oj
    :language: sql
-   :include: all_creature_create_oj
+   :include: all_creature_create

    DROP TABLE IF EXISTS CreatureLOJAchievement;

-   CREATE TABLE CreatureLOJAchievement AS select C.*, A.proficiency, A.skillCode, A.achDate
+   CREATE TABLE CreatureLOJAchievement AS
+   SELECT C.*, A.proficiency, A.skillCode, A.achDate
-   from creature C
+   FROM creature C
+   LEFT OUTER JOIN achievement A
-   left outer join achievement A on C.creatureId = A.creatureId;
+   ON C.creatureId = A.creatureId;
    -- creature is the left relation whose rows will be kept -- when the 'on' condition is not satisfied